ShahnamFeyzian/Software-Engineering-1-Course-Projects-S2024/README.md

 In this assignment, we were supposed to implement a simple JMS application using Spring Boot and Artemis.
 The application is a simple chat application that uses JMS to send and receive messages.

 ## Assignment 2

+This assignment was about code review and refactoring.
+We were given a simple Java application as `TinyME` (a simple matching engine) and we were supposed to review the code and refactor it.

+## Assignment 3

+In this assignment, we were supposed to add complementary unit tests to the `TinyME` application to increase the code coverage.
+The tests were supposed to be written using JUnit and Mockito.
+Each individual was supposed to write the tests for the corresponding version of the `TinyME` application, and then we added the tests to the main `TinyME` folder.